 How LUMI works

-Inside a LUMI capsule there are three small offshoots that end with as many "long" needles 1 millimeter and loaded with a drug (insulin was used in the tests).
+Inside a LUMI capsule there are three small offshoots that end with as many 1 millimeter "long" needles loaded with a drug (insulin was used in the tests).

-LUMI goes beyond the acidic environment of the stomach and dissolves its shell in the intestine, letting the microneedles work within the 10 minutes that the transit allows them.
+LUMI bypasses the acidic environment of the stomach and dissolves its shell in the intestine, leaving the microneedles to work within the 10 minutes that transit allows them.

 After the work, the microneedles (and within 24 hours and other elements of the capsule) dissolve.
-What remains, well ...
-He gets to the end of the tunnel and is ejected from the body.
+What remains, well… It reaches the end of the tunnel and is expelled from the body.

 Effective technology

-The capsule uses an already known and FDA approved technique to deliver the drugs.
+The capsule uses a previously known, FDA-approved technique to deliver drugs.

 It is called OROS, or "controlled release by osmosis of drugs administered orally".

 With this technology the capsule goes down which is a pleasure: a single obstruction found on 37.7 million doses administered.
-The entire capsule is 1.5cm long and has a diameter of less than one centimeter.
-Even if it does not dissolve in the intestine it does not clog it and leaves the passage free for food and more.
+The entire capsule is 1.5cm long and less than a centimeter in diameter.
+Even if it does not dissolve in the intestine, it does not obstruct it and leaves the passage free for food and other things.

 Lumi has 10% more bioavailability than subcutaneous injections, and the drugs distributed remain effective for over 4 hours.